 Stuff.
 The Montreal Impact Boutique is inside Saputo Stadium, and should be open on matchday even when the game is at the Olympic Stadium.
 As for the latter, there should be souvenir stands around the concourse.

 As a young team, there are no team videos for the Impact.
 And Amazon.com doesn't seem to have any books about them.

 During the Game.
 You do not need to fear wearing your Red Bulls gear to the Olympic Stadium or Saputo Stadium.
-Toronto, maybe.
+Fans visiting from Toronto, maybe.
 Vancouver, possibly.
 Any other team, no way: Aside from Montreal's international, multiethnic status, and the experience some of their fans may have gotten in Europe, Africa or Latin America, as long as you don't start any rough stuff, neither will they.